VRConservation/neca/intro.md

 The book contains the following chapters:

-**1. JPA Finance**.
+**1. Funding**.
 A feasible analysis on sustainably funding the Northeast California Feedstock Aggregation JPA.

 **2. JPA**.
 Summary of the CLERE Inc. JPA Report.